robertleeplummerjr/pri.js/README.md

-# kid-commander
-experiment on how child window scope and parent window scope work together
+# listen to all requests and window changes persistantly from a parent window